Welcome to the ClearHealth Quality Institute (CHQI) Mental Health Substance Use Disorder Parity Accreditation Program

 Compliance with the Federal Parity Law is challenging due to the complexity of the law and its fragmented enforcement regime.
 For example, about one-fourth of Americans have health insurance regulated primarily through state insurance agencies through commercial insurance offerings; a third have employer self-funded health plans regulated by the U.S. Department of Labor (USDOL); one-fifth have Medicaid, which is regulated jointly by the U.S. Centers for Medicare and Medicaid Services (CMS) and the states; and about 14% have Medicare which is regulated by CMS.

-In addition, CHQI hosted a 60-day public comment period during the summer of 2018, and we received dozens of letters providing feedback.
+In addition, CHQI hosted a 60-day public comment period during the summer of 2018, and received dozens of letters providing feedback.
 Ultimately, CHQI’s Advisory Board has the authority to approve the Parity Accreditation Standards.
 The Board is scheduled to review the final draft Parity Accreditation Standards towards the end of 2018.
 We are optimistic that we will be officially launching the program by the end of the year.

-CHQI will grant accreditation for a two-year period to health insurers and health plans that satisfy all MH/SUD Parity Accreditation Standards.
+CHQI grants accreditation for a two-year period to health insurers and health plans that satisfy all MH/SUD Parity Accreditation Standards.
 CHQI anticipates periodically revising the Parity Accreditation Standards to reflect regulatory developments and best practices.
 In the interim, CHQI will incorporate any the Federal Parity Law guidance issued by federal regulators into the Parity Accreditation Program.

 Does achieving CHQI MH/SUD Parity Accreditation Program deem an entity compliant with the Federal Parity Law?